 Best microwave overall

-There aren't any fancy features here; there's no voice control, and there are no sensors to measure how cooked your food is.
-There are some nice touches for convenience, though, such as the Express Cook: Press any of the buttons, 1 through 6, and the Start button, and you get 1 to 6 minutes of microwaving.
+You won’t find lots of fancy features here; there's no voice control and no sensors to determine the setting and time precisely.
+But there are some nice touches for convenience, such as Express Cook: Press any of the buttons from 1 through 6, and then Start, and you get 1 to 6 minutes of microwaving.
 Toshiba even includes a mute button to eliminate beeping, so you can nuke a midnight snack without letting anyone know you’re breaking your diet.

 2. Sharp ZSMC0912BS